sectalks/sectalks.github.io/canberra.md

 ## Date & Time

-The next meetup will be on August 9th, from 6pm.
+The next meetup will be on October 11th, from 6pm.

 On an ongoing basis meetups will be on the second Tuesday of each month.